 Belgium seems to be a place in Europe that travelers don’t talk about much.

 Most people go straight through on their way to France or Netherlands, and that’s a shame.

 Belgium is known for their Frites, Lace, variety of Beers, and most of all (for me) their Chocolate.

 If there is ONE name in the Belgian chocolate game that stands out above the rest who would it be?

 While it’s not the oldest around it certainly has a reputation to behold.

-One could only imagine what other great chocolatiers are creating against such a powerhouse name.
+One could only imagine what other chocolatiers are creating against this powerhouse name.

 Belgium seems more focused on chocolate delicacies.